The Glia Society

 - Do not repeat your point over and over again, apparently for the sake of having the last word.

-- Words like "truth" and "true" are reserved for information which is independent of individual perception, objective, factual, proven, absolute.
-For information that is dependent on individual perception, subjective, opinionative, suspected, relative, use words like "opinion", "view", or "perception".
+- Words like "truth" and "true" are reserved for information that is objective, factual, proven, absolute, independent of individual perception.
+Truth is by definition that which does not differ between individuals.
+For information that is subjective, opinionative, suspected, relative, dependent on individual perception, use words like "opinion", "view", or "perception".
 For instance, do not say "One person's truth is not the same as another person's truth", or "Truth is subjective"; such rhetorical contradictions in terms erode the word "truth" and confuse meanings of words.
 Instead, say "One person's opinion is not the same as another person's opinion", or "Truth does not exist; only personal views exist".
 This rule in no way curtails what can be said; it merely forces one to think and formulate clearly and consistently, and as such it helps to see possible errors in one's thinking.
 Also note that who makes the claim of "Truth does not exist" (or anything equivalent to it) therewith disclaims one's right to state that anything is or is not true, or to make any assertion at all, as such would constitute self-contradiction.

 - Do not challenge (discuss, dispute) the rules of the forum on the forum itself.